Comes with Perks - 7

 Shannon said, “Your sister must know you fairly well.

-“Before we go different ways, I was wondering if it would be alright to share our contact information.
+“Before we go our separate ways, I was wondering if it would be right to share our contact information.
 I’d like to see you again.”
 We exchanged information as I liked having a new friend apart from the general group of women that I knew.

 =^_^=